-The best Study Book as a companion to your certification preparation is at the moment is the new Sybex CISSP (ISC)2 Certified Information Systems Security Professional OFFICIAL study guide, Seventh Edition.
+The best Study Book as a companion to your certification preparation is at the moment is the new Sybex CISSP (ISC)2 Certified Information Systems Security Professional OFFICIAL study guide, Eight Edition.

 I recommend you get the Kindle version which is very inexpensive and it will save you significant time when you look for specific topics as you do quizzes.
 See the details below:

 - More than 1,400 practice questions

 - More than 600 electronic flashcards

 NOTE FROM CLEMENT: This book is a great book from my friend Eric Conrad for whom I have a lot of respect.
 He's a great author, instructor, security professional, and above all a great person.
 The book has not been updated to the latest CBK but with the amount of changes being about 1% it is still the most condense book and the best to use for experienced people.